Element: securitypolicyviolation event

 The securitypolicyviolation event is fired when a Content Security Policy is violated.

-The event is fired on the element that violates the policy and bubbles.
+This event bubbles and is composed.
 It is normally handled by an event handler on the Window or Document object.

-Note: You must add the handler for this event to a top level object (i.e. Window or Document).
+Note: You should add the handler for this event to a top level object (i.e. Window or Document).
 While the property exists in HTML elements, you can't assign a handler to the property until the elements have been loaded, by which time this event will already have fired.

 Syntax